George Watts Hill: Biography

-Born in New York City, the son of John Sprunt Hill and Annie Louise Watts, George Watts Hill grew up in Durham and attended the University of North Carolina at Chapel Hill where he earned a Bachelor of Science in Commerce in 1922 and law degree in 1924.
+Born in New York City, the son of John Sprunt Hill and Annie Louise Watts, George Watts Hill grew up in Durham and attended the University of North Carolina at Chapel Hill where he earned a Bachelor of Science in Commerce in 1922 and Juris Doctor degree in 1924.
 At UNC he was a member of Sigma Alpha Epsilon fraternity.
 He married Ann Austin McCulloch on September 30, 1924.
 Following a ten-month honeymoon around the world, the couple made their home in Harwood Hall, the mansion that his grandfather, George Washington Watts, had built.

 George Watts Hill briefly worked in law before, in 1926, joining the board of trustees of Watts Hospital, built in 1895 by his grandfather and had faced deficits for several years.
 Hill managed to reduce losses during his administration of the hospital.
 He also began running a farm on the site of the Quail Roost Hunt Club, a hunting lodge about ten miles north of Durham that was used by George Watts, the Duke family, and other Durham business people in the late 19th century.
 Hill eventually acquired Guernsey cattle, which he continued to breed and sell for decades, becoming one of the top Guernsey breeders in the nation.

 During the 1920s, Hill also began serving two terms on the Durham City Council.
 In 1936 and 1937, he oversaw the construction of the Hill Building in downtown Durham.
 By this time, Hill had been named the president of the Durham Bank & Trust Co. and also president of the Home Security Life Insurance Company.
 In 1940, the family moved from Harwood Hall to a new home at Quail Roost.

 As World War II unfolded, Hill became a political advocate for the United States joining the Allied Forces.
 He was an active member of the Fight for Freedom group in 1941, and, after the attack on Pearl Harbor, he looked for a way to join the armed forces.
 He applied for a commission in the Navy, but was asked to join the Office of the Coordinator of Information, which eventually became the Office of Strategic Services.
 Hill did research and administrative work during the early part of the war.
 He spent some time working in England and Scotland and later in Washington, D.C.
 His work during the later part of the war involved securing war supplies and devices, including secret explosive devices and spy gadgets.
 Some of these items are owned by the North Carolina Museum of History in Raleigh.